a2roger/backup/w3_computervision/readme.md

 ```java
 opencv.loadCascade(OpenCV.CASCADE_FRONTALFACE);
 ```
-To load the cascade for faces (tell OpenCV to look for faces).
+to load the cascade for faces (tell OpenCV to look for faces).
 We then use:
 ```java
 faces = opencv.detect();
 ```
 in `draw()` to detect the matches for the current cascade (find all the faces). `opencv.detect()` returns a Java AWT `Rectangle` object that stores the `x`, `y` position and width and height of a bounding box for each detected face.

 OpenCV supports tracking of other features beyond faces.
 Face detection with OpenCV (`CASCADE_FRONTALFACE`) tends to be rather stable.
 On the other hand, other cascade files like `CASCADE_EYE` and `CASCADE_MOUTH` more frequently don't detect properly or detect things that aren't eyes or mouths as if they are.
-Try replacing `CASCADE_FRONTALFACE` with [some other cascades in the documentation](http://atduskgreg.github.io/opencv-processing/reference/gab/opencv/OpenCV.html) (or try code completion on `OpenCV.CASCADE_`) to see how it works.
+Try replacing `CASCADE_FRONTALFACE` with [some other cascades in the documentation](http://atduskgreg.github.io/opencv-processing/reference/gab/opencv/OpenCV.html) (or try code completion on `OpenCV.CASCADE_`), to see how it works.

 > Note: Cascade files are just (very) large XML files describing features.
 For example, the `CASCADE_FRONTALFACE` cascade starts with:
 > ```xml